Systematically Exploring the Landscape of Grasp Affordances via Behavioral Manifolds: Introduction

 In the following, we explore the merit of the proposed approach.
 In Section \ref{sec:grasp_affordance_metric}, we discuss the use of a previously introduced dynamic quality metric (\cite{zechmair2021assessing}) to assess grasp resilience during object manipulation.
 Then, in Section \ref{sec:grasp_affordance_metric}, we propose a simple example of grasp synthesis policy, and use it to establish the behavioral landscape in relative pose space, for a number of example objects.
 We further assess impact on performance of informing grasp synthesis using haptic information, and evaluate impact in terms of the size of behavioral manifolds.
+In Section \ref{sec:grasp_space_exploration}, we showcase our proposed method for systematically exploring the relative pose space to efficiently find and categorize regions with similar grasp configurations.
+Section \ref{sec:ee_comparison} compares our approach to existing end-to-end learning methods.
 Section \ref{sec:conclusion} concludes this paper.